slatedocs/slate/source/includes/_reference.md

 ## How we collect metrics

-Scout is engineered to monitor the performance of your mission-critical production applications by providing an easy-install, low-overhead monitoring agent with a hosted SaaS service that values your security.
-The basic flow:
+Scout is engineered to monitor the performance of mission-critical production applications.
+Here's a short overview of how this happens:

-* Embed our agent in your application.
-You don't access to the servers your app is deployed on.
+* Embed our agent in your application (ex: for Ruby apps, add our gem to your Gemfile).
-* The agent instruments key libraries (database access, controllers, views, etc) using low-overhead instrumentation.
+* The agent instruments key libraries (database access, controllers, views, etc) automatically using low-overhead instrumentation.
-* Every minute, the agent connects over https (always) through a 256-bit secure, encrypted connection (the same encryption your bank uses) and sends metrics to our servers.
+* Every minute, the agent connects over HTTPS through a 256-bit secure, encrypted connection and sends metrics to our servers.
-* Over servers store the data.

 ## Performance Overhead